Ernyoke/certified-gcp-cloud-engineer/02-essential-infrastructure/cloud-storage.md

 - It offers a single API across all storage classes
 - Cloud Storage is collection of buckets.
 Data in directories is stored as key-value pairs
 - It has 4 storage classes:
-    - Standard: hot data, most expensive storage class.
+    - **Standard**: hot data, most expensive storage class.
 It has no data retrieval cost and minimum storage time
-    - Nearline: low cost, highly durable for storing infrequently accessed data
+    - **Nearline**: low cost, highly durable for storing infrequently accessed data
-    - Coldline: very low cost, for storing infrequently accessed data.
+    - **Coldline**: very low cost, for storing infrequently accessed data.
 Require a minimum of 90 day storage of data
-    - Archive: lowest cost for data archiving, online backups and DR. Data is available in milliseconds.
+    - **Archive**: lowest cost for data archiving, online backups and DR. Data is available in milliseconds.
 It has no availability SLA.
 It has the highest cost for data access and management, and a 365 minimum storage duration
 - Each of these storage classes offers 3 location types:
     - Multi-region
     - Dual-region